Ohio River Trail: Collins Avenue To Corbin Street

 Several segments of the trail have already been completed:

-- 0.6 mile segment through T.M.
+- 0.6 miles through T.M.
 Berry International Friendship Park

-- 0.4 mile segment from Carrel Street to the Lunken Airport Trail
+- 1.9 miles from Corbin Street to the Lunken Airport Trail

-- 1.3 miles that are part of the Lunken Bike Path
+- 1.3 miles that are part of the Lunken Airport Trail

-Several conceptual design options have been developed for the Collins Avenue to Corbin Street segment of trail.
+Several conceptual design options were developed for the Collins Avenue to Corbin Street segment of trail.
 These designs were shared with the public during the spring of 2011.

-Based on both further analysis and the feedback received during the public input period, a preliminary alignment has been selected.
+Based on both further analysis and the feedback received during the public input period, a preliminary alignment was selected.
 The alignment was presented to the public at an open house in November 2011.
+The project team reviewed the input that was received at the November 2011 open house, and incorporated the feedback into the remainder of the design process where possible.
+Final drawings are now complete.

 A 15-foot wide shared-use path would be constructed primarily on or at the top of the bank of the Ohio River except in areas where physical constraints and/or right-of-way availability prohibit construction.